The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 - 2 year warranty

-The Lithium-Ion battery is sealed inside the 2100’s handle and is not user replaceable.
+The battery is sealed inside the brush handle and is not user replaceable, although it is user rechargeable with the supplied charging stand.

-The indicator changes color and moves between solid and flashing lights subject to the power remaining.
+The indicator changes colour and moves between solid and flashing lights subject to the power remaining.

 - A solid green LED means a full battery.